Learning Functionally Decomposed Hierarchies for Continuous Control Tasks with Path Planning: Introduction

-We focus on continuous control problems that involve navigation and path planning from top-down view, e.g., an agent navigating a warehouse or a robotic arm pushing a block.
-However, we show as a proof of concept that HiDe can also work in non-euclidean space and be extended to planning in 3D.
+We focus on continuous control problems that involve navigation and path planning from top-down view, e.g., an agent navigating a warehouse or a robot arm pushing a block.
+However, we show as a proof of concept that HiDe can also work in non-Euclidean space and plan in 3D.
 In our experiments, we first demonstrate that generalization and scaling remain challenging for state-of-the-art HRL approaches and are outperformed by our method.
 We also compare against a baseline with a non-learning based planner, where a control policy trained with RL is guided by a conventional RRT planner \cite{rrt}.
-We then show that our method can scale beyond 3x longer horizons and generalize to randomly configured layouts.
-Lastly, we demonstrate transfer across agents and domains.
+We then show that our method can scale to 3x longer horizons and generalize to randomly configured layouts.
+Furthermore, we demonstrate transfer across agents and domains.
 The results indicate that an explicit decomposition of policy layers in combination with task-relevant knowledge and an efficient planner are an effective tool to help generalize to unseen environments and make HRL more practicable.
-In summary our main contributions include: \begin{itemize} \item A novel HRL architecture that enforces functional decomposition into global planning and low-level control through a strict separation of the state space per layer, in combination with an RL-based planner on the higher layer of the hierarchy, to solve long horizon control tasks. \item We provide empirical evidence that task-relevant priors are essential components to enable generalization to unseen test environments and to scale to larger environments, which HRL methods struggle with. \item Demonstration of transfer of individual modular layers across different agents and domains. \end{itemize}
+In summary our main contributions include:

+\begin{itemize} \item A novel HRL architecture that enforces functional decomposition into global planning and low-level control through a strict separation of the state space per layer, combined with an RL-based planner on the higher layer of the hierarchy, to solve long horizon control tasks. \item We provide empirical evidence that task-relevant priors are essential components to enable generalization to unseen test environments and to scale to larger environments, which HRL methods struggle with. \item Demonstration of transfer of individual modular layers across different agents and domains. \end{itemize}